Skip to main content

 • “The game's story was not just a backdrop for learning; it was an epic tale where I, Kiba Snowpaw, traveled to Japan to defend against shape-shifting monsters.”

-• “The story seems to be the focus of these games; it's just a disappointing shame that they never gave the story to someone else to proofread their work or get a second opinion.
-To put it frankly, the story is bad, an improvement over the giant plot hole in Katakana Wars, but that was a low bar to surpass.
-Sadly, the story still feels like someone's first attempt at writing a story.”
+• “The story seems to be the focus of these games, but it's just a disappointing shame that they never gave the story to someone else to proofread their work or get a second opinion.
+To put it frankly; the story is bad, an improvement over the giant plot hole in Katakana Wars but that was a low bar to surpass, and clearly where the majority of time has been spent but sadly the story still feels like someone's first attempt at writing a story.”

 • “But the story dominates over any kind of actual learning to be had.”